NetSim Academic: a network lab on your desktop

 • Long Term Evolution (LTE), LTE Advanced

-• Traffic Generator – CBR, Voice, Video, FTP, Database, HTTP, Email, Database
+• Traffic Generator: CBR, Voice, Video, FTP, Database, HTTP, Email

 • Metrics Engine with Packet Trace, Radio Measurements and Plot Generator

-Each of these example labs come with documentation with sections on Motivation, Theory, Network Set-up, Results and Discussion.
+Each example lab ships with documentation covering Motivation, Theory, Network Set-up, Results, and Discussion.

 • Introduction to NetSim (PDF, HTML)

-• Understand the events involved in NetSim DES (Discrete Event Simulation) in the flow of one packet from a Wired node to a Wireless node (PDF, HTML)
+• Understand the events involved in NetSim DES in the flow of one packet from a wired node to a wireless node (PDF, HTML)

 • Understand the working of basic networking commands: Ping, Route Add/Delete/Print, ACL (PDF, HTML)